Books all business owners should read

 I'm an avid reader and since early childhood have poured over point horrors, lost myself in Stephen King and more recently enjoyed the rich tapestries that Richard E Feist paints with language.
-Fiction has always been a favourite of mine more as a form of escapism that a need to learn something new.
+Fiction has always been a favourite of mine more as a form of escapism than a need to learn something new.

 I have been a business owner for nearly 15 years I spent most of my early career coasting through business problems and learning from my mistakes.
 I was introduced to Audible a few years back and their fantastic collection of audio books.
 On those short drives to work and long drives to meetings they have become a welcome companion and a rich resource of learning and self development.